Honolulu White-Collar Crime Attorney

 For your free initial consultation, call (808) 219-0880 or fill out our online form.

-The Most Common Types of White-Collar Crimes in Hawaii
+Common White-Collar Crimes in Hawaii

-• Money laundering: Defined as the act of moving money through multiple dummy accounts, this crime is often committed to hide the source of money gained by drug trafficking or prostitution and other criminal origins.
+- Money laundering: Defined as the act of moving money through multiple dummy accounts, this crime is often committed to hide the source of money gained by drug trafficking or prostitution and other criminal origins.

-• Fraudulent securities handling: This type of criminal charge involves deceptive practices dealing with stocks and other investments.
+- Fraudulent securities handling: This type of criminal charge involves deceptive practices dealing with stocks and other investments.
 Examples of these cases include insider trading, stock manipulation, and Ponzi schemes.

-• Improper use of records: Records-related crimes can be levied against someone who has access to personal or financial records, such as employees with access to the confidential data of customers.
+- Improper use of records: Records-related crimes can be levied against someone who has access to personal or financial records, such as employees with access to the confidential data of customers.
 When this information are used for fraudulent purposes, such as identity theft, they can be charged with criminal activity.

-• Computer/Internet fraud: This includes hacking, initiating email worms or computer viruses, spoofing, and phishing.
+- Computer/Internet fraud: This includes hacking, initiating email worms or computer viruses, spoofing, and phishing.

-• Tax evasion: Not to be confused with tax avoidance, which is legal, tax evasion is the use of illegal methods to avoid paying taxes.
+- Tax evasion: Not to be confused with tax avoidance, which is legal, tax evasion is the use of illegal methods to avoid paying taxes.
 Conditions include the failure to file required tax documents and falsely reporting income and expenses.

 White-collar crimes can be prosecuted at the federal or local levels.
 In some cases, a prison sentence for a white-collar crime can exceed the length of time served for such crimes as armed robbery.